Punk rock subgenres: Riot Grrrl

 Riot Grrrl is a feminist punk/indie rock genre and subculture, whose popularity peaked in the 1990s.
 The subculture features elements such as female-centric bands, concerts and festivals; collectives, support groups, workshops, self-defense courses, activism and fanzines.

+Shed Rock

+Self-appointed title popularized by Aussie band The Chats, "shed rock" is a micro-genre that is spiritually reminiscent of the hard-hitting, energetic, and scrappy attitude of garage rock.
+The name comes from their initial practice and recording space being a shed in Coolum, Australia. "[It] can be punk, surf, rock n roll, even rockabilly.
+You just have to practice in a shed."

 Skate punk

 Skate punk (also known as skatepunk, skate-punk, skate-thrash, surf punk, skate rock or skate-core) is a subgenre of punk that is derived from hardcore punk.
 Skate punk most often describes the sound of melodic hardcore bands from the 1990s with an aggressive sound, and similar-sounding modern bands.
 Skate videos have traditionally featured this aggressive style of punk rock.

 Street punk

 Street punk is a working class subgenre of punk rock which emerged in the early 1980s, partly as a rebellion against the perceived artistic pretensions of the first wave of British punk.
 Street punk developed from the Oi! genre, and then continued to go beyond the confines of the original Oi! style.